On the Identifiability of Tensor Ranks via Prior Predictive Matching: Checklist

-\emph{Adjacent pair $v_{\{p,p+1\}}$.} For the \emph{exact-sharing pattern} $S=\{p,p+1\}$, only cores $p$ and $p+1$ are in variance, others in mean.
-Two consecutive variances glue the two copies into a single cyclic loop: all latent links participate in exactly one joint sum, hence each $r_k$ appears once.
-Multiplying by $\sigma_p^2\sigma_{p+1}^2\prod_{k\notin\{p,p+1\}}\mu_k^2$ gives \eqref{eq:TR-adj-final}. \end{proof}
+\emph{Adjacent pair $v_{\{p,p+1\}}$.} Now only $\Theta^{(p)}$ and $\Theta^{(p+1)}$ are in variance, all other modes in mean.
+In the ring, placing two consecutive variances \emph{glues the two copies into a single cyclic loop}: every link becomes constrained across the copies, leaving exactly one independent sum per link.
+Hence each $r_k$ appears to the first power, and the moment factor is $\sigma_p^2\sigma_{p+1}^2\prod_{k\notin\{p,p+1\}}\mu_k^2$, yielding \eqref{eq:TR-adjacent}. \end{proof}